SanjaykumarBejjanki/project-foresight/README.md

 | GET	| /score/{sku_id}	| Return saved risk intelligence for a SKU |
 | POST | /score	| Recalculate risk using inventory overrides |
 | GET	| /top-risks	| Return highest-priority inventory risks |

+## Team Members

+- Bejjanki Sanjay Kumar
+- D. Kundhana
+- Pratikhya Sahoo

+---

+## License

+This project was developed for educational and internship purposes.

+---

+## Support

+If you found this project useful, please consider giving it a ⭐ on GitHub.